core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 is provided by the UDP/DTLS datagram layer.

-TCP ensures reliable message transmission, so the CoAP over TCP messaging layer is not required to support acknowledgements or detection of duplicate messages.
+TCP ensures reliable message transmission, so the CoAP over TCP messaging layer is not required to support acknowledgements or to detect duplicate messages.
 As a result, both the Type and Message ID fields are no longer required and are removed from the CoAP over TCP message format.
-All messages are also untyped.

 {{fig-flow-comparison}} illustrates the difference between CoAP over UDP and CoAP over reliable transport.
 The removed Type and Message ID fields